 A&O hit the £1 billion threshold back in 2008 and hasn't looked back since.
-In 2015/16, turnover rose 2.3% to £1.31bn.
+Its most recent financials saw turnover rise 10% to £1.94bn.

-In the downturn, the firm managed to retool its finance lawyers into restructuring and insolvency lawyers.
-Much of the work that the Magic Circle did was cutting edge and they charged accordingly – how many firms can nationalize a building society over one weekend?
+In the last downturn, the firm managed to retool its finance lawyers into restructuring and insolvency lawyers.
+Much of the work that the Magic Circle did was cutting edge and they charged accordingly – how many firms can nationalise a building society over one weekend?
 There’s the much vaunted “flight to quality”, where clients turn to trusted brands when the going gets tough.

 And of course the other way to save money was to make 200 fee earners, 200 support staff and 47 partners redundant in 2009.
 Plus freeze salaries and jettison your private client team.
 The management blamed the worsening economic situation - but A&O had just posted its strongest results ever, and it came as a huge shock within the firm - and the rest of the market.
 As did the announcement that 180 staff (mainly IT, HR plus some legal support) were to be shifted to Belfast in 2011.
 There were redundancies at the time and again in 2013.

-And you will put in crippling hours, remote working or not.
+A&O has historically been a pretty happy ship, but you will put in crippling hours, remote working or not.
 Cancelling your evening plans can become routine.
 And it's not just the hours.
 A&O regards itself as the gold standard, and you will be expected to achieve perfection in your work.
 As one assistant found out when told off for a typo in an internal document he prepared at two in the morning - there are no excuses.